bjeremy23/jibberish/README.md

 curl: (5) Could not resolve proxy: GET

 # Jibberish offers additional help:
-More information about error? [y/n]: y
+More information about the error? [y/n]: y

 The error occurs because the -x flag in curl expects a proxy URL, not an HTTP method.
 To use HTTP GET method with curl, simply use: